Kinevac Side Effects

 Generic Name: sincalide

-Note: This page contains information about the side effects of sincalide.
-Some of the dosage forms included on this document may not apply to the brand name Kinevac.
+Note: This document contains side effect information about sincalide.
+Some of the dosage forms listed on this page may not apply to the brand name Kinevac.

 For the Consumer